RAIGN: Early songwriting and producing (2010–2013)

 Working as a vocalist and songwriter, in 2009 she self-released a demo in the UK under her full name.
 By 2010, she was performing original music with a mix of blues, folk, and pop in the Kingston area, at venues such as the Bull's Head.
 She played her first show in the United States at the Viper Room in Los Angeles, where she performed a one-hour acoustic set with an accompanying guitarist.
-Also in the early 2010s she played festivals and venues in Leicester, and in 2011 she performed at the Mint in Los Angeles.
+Also in the early 2010s she played festivals and venues in Leicester, and in 2011 she performed at the Mint in Los Angeles, which lead to a publishing deal with EMI Music publishing.

+As well as writing for her own albums, Rabin co-wrote with many recording artists and DJs in Los Angeles at this time, including, Swanky Tunes, Ty Dolla $ign and Rita Ora.
+Rabin co-wrote and vocal produced the track "Been Lyin", released on the album "Ora", which debuted at number 1 on the UK Albums Chart in August 2012.

+In 2013, she released a single under the name Rachel Rabin, "Raise the Dead", which premiered in season one of The Originals.

 Early singles and debut EP (2014–2015)

 In May 2014, RAIGN released her first solo single as RAIGN, titled "Don't Let Me Go",[3] which debuted on episode 110 of The Vampire Diaries.
 Her second solo single as RAIGN, a cover of "Wicked Game" by Chris Isaak, was released on 7 October 2014 as an electropop number.
 The New York-based electronic duo Mysto & Pizzi mixed the song.
-At that point Mysto & Pizzi, also known for their work with Avicii and Justin Timberlake, were helping produce much of her work.
+At that point Mysto & Pizzi, were helping produce much of her work.
 In February 2015, her original track "Empire of Our Own" was included on an episode of The 100.

 She released the EP Knocking on Heavens Door in March 2015, which included three of her previous tracks and the new song "Knocking on Heaven's Door."
 Her cover of "Knocking on Heavens Door" was included on the soundtrack of the finale to season 2 finale of The 100 in March 2015.
 In its first week of release the lead single reached No. 116 on the US iTunes pop charts.
 In 2015, the use of "Knocking on Heavens Door" in The 100 was voted Best Use of Music by audiences in the Entertainment Weekly TV Season Finale Awards.